 Can You Make Watercolor Paints From Pigments?

-Making all-natural watercolors from mineral pigments is an enjoyable and straightforward DIY project that most people adore.
-It allows you to create and customize colors depending on your need and preference.
+This is an incredibly enjoyable and straightforward DIY project that most people fall in love with.
+It allows you to create and customize colors according to your needs and preferences.
 It is also an excellent way to grow your knowledge about color mixing.
-Over and above, 100% natural watercolors made with mica powder are a great alternative to pre-packaged watercolors paints that have toxic chemicals and harmful colorants in most cases.
+Over and above, 100% natural watercolors made with mica powder are a great alternative to pre-packaged watercolor paints that have toxic chemicals and harmful colorants in most cases.

-So now that you know making your own natural watercolor paints is all possible, you're probably wondering how to proceed or what's the actual recipe.
+So now that you know it's possible to make your own natural watercolor paints, you're probably wondering how to proceed or what the actual recipe is.

 How to make your own Watercolors?